Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

-Overall, while there is a roughly $7\%$ difference in accuracy between (A) and (E), this comes at an improvement of more than 50\% in network costs.
-If higher accuracy was desired for a particular application, the error costs could be more heavily weighted in the objective function (5).
+Overall, there is a roughly $7\%$ difference in accuracy for the i.i.d. case between settings A and E, and a 13\% difference for the non-i.i.d. case; this comes at an improvement of more than 50\% in network costs.
+The accuracy differences for the non-i.i.d. case are larger but exhibit the same trends across settings as the i.i.d. case.
+If higher accuracy is desired, a different error cost in~\eqref{eq:dataOpt} could be chosen, as we investigate next.